Howdju/howdju/premiser-ui/README.md

       justifications list (otherwise one might be slightly preferable and then winner-take-all the other, losing data on correlation)
-    * And if they are semantically equivalent, then the system's best idea of the truth of the statement for a particular based upon either that user's verification of justification on the statement or the verifications of users whose verification are highly correlated with the user give an indication of the predicted truth of the statement and by implication, the quote
+    * And if they are semantically equivalent, then the system's best idea of the truth of the statement for a particular user based upon either that user's verification of justification on the statement or the verifications of users whose verification are highly correlated with the user give an indication of the predicted truth of the statement and by implication, the quote
     * And it would be possible to correct/tune an assessment of ‘quote is false’ by showing the user